-This afternoon, arrive in the capital of Maluku Province, which encompasses the southern Molucca islands, and transfer to your resort on secluded Baguala Bay, away from the bustle of Ambon.
+This afternoon, arrive in the capital of Maluku Province, which encompasses the southern Molucca islands, and transfer to your resort on secluded Baguala Bay, away from the bustle of downtown Ambon.
 Get to know your fellow travelers and expedition team at a welcome dinner and briefing this evening.
 Dinner and overnight at Maluku Resort and Spa.

 Sunday & Monday, September 20 & 21: Ambon